Vamshi-Raghuram-G/Vamshi-Raghuram-G/README.md

 ## Hey there!
-I'm Vamshi Raghuram, a Data scientist.
+I'm Vamshi Raghuram.

 ## 🚀 What I Do
 - **Explore: Dive deep into data to uncover hidden patterns and insights.**